 Part of the mandate for global health education and experience is to create greater awareness of the challenges to health equity.
-Advocacy is an important part of this work and trainees who participate are expected to share their experiences and knowledge with colleagues and communities at home.
-Any research projects must be clearly defined and in line with values of Hands Up for Haiti, and must have ethics approval (institutional IRB).
+Advocacy was an important part of this work and trainees who participated were expected to share their experiences and knowledge with colleagues and communities at home.
+Multiple research projects were carried out in collaboration with our Haitian staff and research findings were presented at national meetings.

-The following institutions work with HUFH and send teams of faculty, residents (pediatric and family practice) and nurses to the Bas Limbe region, coordinating curriculum, pre and post trip programs, and research efforts.
+The following institutions worked closely with HUFH and sent teams of faculty, residents (pediatric and family practice) and nurses to the Cap Haitian, Bas Limbe and Limbe regions, coordinating curriculum, pre and post trip programs, and research efforts.